-"Termination Assistance" whether those goods are provided by the Buyer internally and/or by any third party; the activities to be performed by the Supplier pursuant to the Exit Plan, and other assistance required by the Buyer pursuant to the Termination Assistance Notice; "Termination Assistance Notice" has the meaning given to it in Paragraph 5.1 of this Schedule; "Termination Assistance Period" the period specified in a Termination Assistance Notice for which the Supplier is required to provide the Termination Assistance as such period may be extended pursuant to Paragraph 5.2 of this Schedule; "Transferable Assets" Exclusive Assets which are capable of legal transfer to the Buyer; "Transferable Contracts" Sub-Contracts, licences for Supplier's Software, licences for Third Party Software or other agreements which are necessary to enable the Buyer or any Replacement Supplier to provide the Deliverables or the Replacement Goods and/or Replacement Services, including in relation to licences all relevant Documentation; "Transferring Assets" has the meaning given to it in Paragraph 8.2.1 of this Schedule; "Transferring Contracts" has the meaning given to it in Paragraph 8.2.3 of this Schedule.
+"Termination Assistance" 10 the activities to be performed by the Supplier pursuant to the Exit Plan, and other assistance required by the Buyer pursuant to the Termination Assistance Notice; "Termination Assistance Notice" 11 has the meaning given to it in Paragraph 5.1 of this Schedule; "Termination Assistance Period" 12 the period specified in a Termination Assistance Notice for which the Supplier is required to provide the Termination Assistance as such period may be extended pursuant to Paragraph 5.2 of this Schedule; "Transferable Assets" 13 Exclusive Assets which are capable of legal transfer to the Buyer; "Transferable Contracts" 14 Sub-Contracts, licences for Supplier's Software, licences for Third Party Software or other agreements which are necessary to enable the Buyer or any Replacement Supplier to provide the Deliverables or the Replacement Goods and/or Replacement Services, including in relation to licences all relevant Documentation; "Transferring Assets" 15 has the meaning given to it in Paragraph 8.2.1 of this Schedule; "Transferring Contracts" 16 has the meaning given to it in Paragraph 8.2.3 of this Schedule.

-Supplier must always be prepared for contract exit
+2. Supplier must always be prepared for contract exit